Coastline-XploitClub/CCDC/Lab Setup/README.md

 \
 ![Alt text](/Lab%20Setup/png/esxi/vcenter-installer-9.png)

 - The installation will take some time to complete.
 Once the installation is complete, you will be presented with the following screen.
-Click `Continue to vCenter Server Appliance` to continue.
+Click `Continue` to finish the installation.
 \
 ![Alt text](/Lab%20Setup/png/esxi/vcenter-installer-10.png)